Transform Lives & Our Community

 You can help end homelessness in your community today with a gift to WCCS.
 Thank you for your generosity and support.

 Founded in 1978, WCCS is a highly regarded public service non-profit organization based in western Sonoma County.
 The agency manages multiple housing and homeless services sites and effectively integrates these programs with its employment, senior, and mental health services.
 The WCCS homeless housing site, Mill St., was rated by Sonoma County Continuum of Care as the county’s top-ranked housing project three years in a row.
-WCCS also manages the only four walk-in peer mental health sites in Sonoma County, including the Empowerment Center in Monte Rio—where people in mental health recovery are trained to support their peers.
+WCCS also manages the only four walk-in peer behavioral health sites in Sonoma County, including the Empowerment Center in Monte Rio—where people in mental health recovery are trained to support their peers.
 Overseen by a 12-member Board of Directors, WCCS employs 70 full and part-time staff and manages a $6 million annual budget.